bitcraze/crazyflie-firmware/docs/functional-areas/controllers.md

 Check the implementation details in [attitude_pid_controller.c](https://github.com/bitcraze/crazyflie-firmware/blob/master/src/modules/src/attitude_pid_controller.c) in `attitudeControllerCorrectAttitudePID()`.

-### Position or Velocity Controller
+### Position and Velocity Controller

-The most outerloop of the cascaseded PID controller is the position/velocity controller.
-It receives position or velocity input from a commander which are handled on the same level in a OR-manner, since it is possible to set in the variable `setpoint_t` which  stabilization mode to use `stab_mode_t` (either position:  `modeAbs` or `modeVelocity`).
+The most outerloop of the cascaded PID controller is the position and velocity controller.
+It receives position or velcoityinput from a commander which are handled, since it is possible to set in the variable `setpoint_t` which  stabilization mode to use `stab_mode_t` (either position:  `modeAbs` or `modeVelocity`).
 These can be found in [stabilizer_types.h](https://github.com/bitcraze/crazyflie-firmware/blob/master/src/modules/interface/stabilizer_types.h).
 The control loop runs at 100 Hz.

 Check the implementation details in Check the implementation details in [position_controller_pid.c](https://github.com/bitcraze/crazyflie-firmware/blob/master/src/modules/src/position_controller_pid.c) in `positionController()` and  `velocityController()`.